Office of the Auditor-General won't investigate Mudtopia festival

 Chadwick said council time and resources had been "needlessly" taken up with dealing with the challenge.

-"Once again council time and resources have needlessly been taken up dealing with a challenge from a disgruntled Mr Macpherson and once again authorities have concluded there is nothing to inquire into."
+Chadwick said that in her opinion, "once again council time and resources have needlessly been taken up dealing with a challenge from a disgruntled Mr Macpherson''.

+She said authorities had again concluded there was nothing to inquire into.

 Councillor Peter Bentley has previously called for a more in-depth, independent review into the cost of Mudtopia.